 If you cannot prove that a clerical error has occurred, you could try and get the change made by a court order.

 Changing your agent

 If you have decided to change the agent for your patent you must do this by asking us to amend your agent details.
 You need to provide the following information:

 - an address for correspondence this is where your correspondence will be addressed to (this address does not need to be located in Australia)

-- an address for legal service (this address must be an Australian address where documents may be served), it may be a street address, post-office box, locked bag or postal delivery point to which a contractor of Australia Post routinely delivers mail
+- an address for legal service (this address must be an Australian or New Zealand address where documents may be served), it may be a street address, post-office box, locked bag or postal delivery point to which a postal contractor routinely delivers mail.

 If the addresses supplied in your request do not meet the above requirements your request will not be processed.

 To change your recorded address you should write to us stating what the new address is.
 No further evidence is required.